Tangent128/luasdl2/README.md

 Lua-SDL2 (SDL2 binding for Lua)
 ==================================

-Lua-SDL2 is a pure C binding of SDL2 to Lua 5.1, Lua 5.2, Lua 5.3, and LuaJIT.
+Lua-SDL2 is a pure C binding of SDL2 to Lua 5.1, Lua 5.2, Lua 5.3, Lua 5.4, and
+LuaJIT.

 The current version is 2.1, compatible with SDL 2.0.1 - 2.0.5.